Benjamin Franklin Stringfellow (1816–1891): Border ruffian

 In 1853 he and his doctor brother John moved to Weston, Missouri, in Platte County, just across the Missouri River from Fort Leavenworth, Kansas.
-B.F Stringfellow practiced law with Peter T. Abell and published the pro-slavery Squatter Sovereign with his brother.
+B. F. Stringfellow practiced law with Peter T. Abell and published the pro-slavery Squatter Sovereign with his brother.
 In 1854, after four slaves from Platte County ran away to Leavenworth, they organized the Platte County Self-Defensive Association to attempt to prevent Free-Stater settlement of Kansas.
-The Stringfellow brothers also stumped western Missouri organizing "blue lodges" along the entire Kansas border.
+The Stringfellow brothers also stumped western Missouri, organizing "blue lodges" along the entire Kansas border.
 The brothers, working with David Rice Atchison, attempted to get residents of Southern states to move to Kansas with their slaves to counter settlements by the anti-slavery Massachusetts Emigrant Aid Company.
-B.F.
-Stringfellow also issued "Stringfellow's Exposition," which said Missourians could vote in Kansas as it decided whether to enter the Union as a free state or a slave state.
-Stringfellow's positions as General in the Missouri Militia increased his opinion's clout.
+Stringfellow also issued "Stringfellow's Exposition," which claimed Missourians could vote in Kansas as it decided whether to enter the Union as a free state or a slave state.
+Stringfellow's position as general in the Missouri Militia increased his opinion's clout.

 The New York Tribune quoted him in an 1855 speech in St. Joseph, Missouri:

 I tell you to mark every scoundrel that is in the least tainted with free-soilism or abolitionism and exterminate him.
 Neither give nor take quarter from the damned rascals.
 I propose to mark them in this house, and on the present occasion, so you may crush them out.
 To those who have qualms of conscience as to violating laws, state or national, the crisis has arrived when such impositions must be disregarded, as your rights and property are in danger, and I advise one and all to enter every election district in Kansas, in defiance of Reeder and his vile myrmidons, and vote at the point of the bowie-knife and the revolver.
 Neither give or take quarter, as our cause demands it.
 It is enough that the slaveholding interest wills it, from which there is no appeal.
 What right has Governor Reeder to rule Missourians in Kansas?
 His proclamation and prescribed oath must be prohibited.
 It is to your interest to do so.
 Mind that slavery is established where it is not prohibited.